ado120/alexander_blog/README.md

 ### To-Dos
-1. Completely redo landing page
+1. Completely redo landing page (CHECK)
-2. Uninstall all markdown packages and re-install a fresh one
+2. Uninstall all markdown packages and re-install a fresh one (CHECK)
 3. Get highlightJS to work with the code
 4. Get header to work, static?
-5. CSS body selector doesn't work?

-1. Read up more on Settings.py
+5. Read up more on settings.py